ceydapolat/Connect-Four-Game/README.md

-# Connect-Four-Game with\n
+# Connect-Four-Game with

-• a human player vs a human player,\n
+• a human player vs a human player,

-• a human player vs the AI player,\n
+• a human player vs the AI player,

 • AI player vs AI player.